 We can use this model for strategic planning for any area of our lives.
-In this course, we're going to focus mainly on just two important areas: your relationship with God and your leadership in ministry.
+In this workshop, we're going to focus mainly on just two important areas: your relationship with God and your leadership in ministry.

-SESSION 2-Integrated Living 90 Minutes
+SESSION 2-Integrated Living